ifthenpay/prestashop1.7/versao 1.7 ou superior/readme.md

 * Configure Cofidis Pay payment method:
 1. Activate Callback, by selecting this option the order state will update when a payment is received;
 2. Select a Cofidis Pay key.
 Can only select from the Cofidis Pay keys associated with your Backoffice key;
-3. (optional) Activate Cancel Cofidis Pay Order, by selecting this option, Cofidis Pay orders that are still unpaid 60 minutes after confirmation will have status changed to "Cancelled";
+3. (optional) Activate Cancel Cofidis Pay Order, by selecting this option, Cofidis Pay orders that are expired 60 minutes after confirmation will have status changed to "Cancelled";
 4. (optional) Input minimum order value to only display this payment method for order above it. **Important Notice:** On Cofidis Key selection, this input is updated with value configured in ifthenpay's backoffice, and when editing, it can not be less then the value specified in ifthenpay's backoffice.;
 5. (optional) Input maximum order value to only display this payment method for order below it. **Important Notice:** On Cofidis Key selection, this input is updated with value configured in ifthenpay's backoffice, and when editing, it can not be greater then the value specified in ifthenpay's backoffice.;
 6. (optional) Select one or more countries to only display this payment method for orders with that shipping country, leave empty to allow all;